JuliaLinearAlgebra/MatrixDepot.jl/README.md

  1//4  1//5  1//6  1//7
 ```

-Matrices can be accessed by number, range or a mixture of number and range.
+Matrices can be accessed by number, range or a mixture of numbers and
+ranges.

 ```julia
 julia> matrixdepot(5)